 A package that runs other packages is generally referred to as the parent package, and the packages that a parent workflow runs are called child packages.

-The Execute Package task can run packages stored in the SQL Server msdb database and packages stored in the file system.
-The task uses an OLE DB connection manager to connect to SQL Server and a File connection manager to access the file system.
+The Execute Package task can also run packages stored in the SQL Server msdb database and packages stored in the file system.
+The task uses an OLE DB connection manager to connect to SQL Server or a File connection manager to access the file system.
 For more information, see OLE DB Connection Manager and Flat File Connection Manager.

 If you choose a package stored in the file system, you must provide the name and location of the package.
 The package can reside anywhere in the file system; it does not have to be in the same folder as the parent package.

 The child package can be run in the process of the parent package, or it can be run in its own process.
 Running the child package in its own process requires more memory, but it provides more flexibility.
 For example, if the child process fails, the parent process can continue to run.